Dmitry Pokrass

-Dmitry Yakovlevich Pokrass (Дми́трий Я́ковлевич Покра́сс; 7 November 1899, Kyiv - 20 December 1978, Moscow) was a Soviet composer, conductor and pianist.
+Dmitry Yakovlevich Pokrass (Дми́трий Я́ковлевич Покра́сс; 7 November 1899 - 20 December 1978) was a Soviet composer, conductor and pianist.
 He composed popular music and scores for theatre and films, including in collaboration with his brothers.
-In 1975, he became the People's Artist of the USSR.
+In 1975, he received the title of People's Artist of the USSR.

 Biography

 Early years and education

-Pokrass was born to a Jewish family in Kyiv.
+Pokrass was born to a Jewish family in Kiev.
 At eight years of age, Dmitry Pokrass began performing as a means of earning money.
 He declaimed poetry, beating off a chechotka.
-Touring cities, he absorbed the music of the suburbs of old Kyiv, of military bands, Jewish weddings and celebrations, the cinema, synagogue services, and cheerful Ukrainian dances.
-During the years 1914–1917, Pokrass studied piano at the Petrograd Conservatory.
+Touring cities, he absorbed the music of the suburbs of old Kiev, of military bands, Jewish weddings and celebrations, the cinema, synagogue services, and cheerful Ukrainian dances.
+From 1914 to 1917, Pokrass studied piano at the Petrograd Conservatory.
 As a student, he composed romances and songs for actors of a variety show.
 Has published a series of romances "Irmochka" ("The Grimaces of Life") with the description: "Intimate cabaret songs in the style of Kremer, Vertinsky, Sabinin, Henkin".
 In the music of romances, he copied the stylistic manners of known actors, using the turns of fashionable tangos and other dances.
 He wrote songs of the "intimate genre" to be performed by Gipsy singer V. Shuysky: "The Bashful Tea Rose", "You Have Smiled at Me", "Warrant Officer Johns", and "Tango Dolores" (lyrics by P.German and O.Osenin).
-In 1917 he returned to Kyiv, where he found work as an accompanist.
+In 1917, he returned to Kiev, where he found work as an accompanist.
 In 1919, he worked at the "One-eyed Jimmy" variety theatre in Rostov-on-Don.